 Because Kyle Lowry and Amir Johnson had fouled out after 54 and 42 minutes of play, respectively.
 The contest went on for 63 minutes, and Lowry and Johnson just couldn’t make it until the end with fewer than six fouls.
 Which meant that a pivotal contest between two playoff teams battling each other for playoff seeding and home court advantage (who woulda thunk it, Toronto and Washington?) had to watch an otherwise fantastic game come down to an unfair mismatch.

 A mismatch that Washington, despite all its fantastic execution in the win, did not create because they were the better team.
 Sure, John Wall has pretty good odds of being able to do something memorable against a Lowry/Johnson duo, but the fact that rules got in the way of us seeing the best of these two teams in action down the stretch is a huge bummer.
-To say nothing of the nearly 18,000 home fans in Toronto (at least the ones that stayed, as there were plenty of empty seats in the lower bowl as the game moved along) that didn’t get to see their team get a fair shake against an All-Star opponent.
+To say nothing of the nearly 18,000 home fans in Toronto (at least the ones that stayed, as there were plenty of empty seats in the lower bowl as the game move along) that didn’t get to see their team get a fair shake against an All-Star opponent.

 Rules are rules, though, and that’s why we have to change these rules.
 The NBA has to allot at the very least one more personal foul once regulation ends in a tie, and I don’t think teams would be averse to adding one foul per period, even if one overtime “only” stretches for five minutes.